onebytellc/instructure-android/README.md

 Canvas-Api-2 | Canvas for Android Api used to talk to the Canvas LMS and is testable.
 Espresso     | The UI testing library built on Espresso.
 Foosball     | A Foosball Application created and used interally to boost fun by over 120%.
-Login-Api    | *Depricated* - The Library used to making logging in and getting a token relatively easy.
+Login-Api    | *Deprecated* - The Library used to making logging in and getting a token relatively easy.
-Login-Api-2  | The libarary used to make logging in and getting a toke relative easy and is testable.
+Login-Api-2  | The libarary used to make logging in and getting a token relative easy and is testable.
 PandaUtils   | The junk drawer of things.
 PandaRecyclerView | A fancy RecyclerView library that supports expanding and collapsing, pagination, and stuff like that.